 Restaurants without walls, California's outdoor farm-to-table experiences bring the freshness of fields, orchards, and artisanal foods directly to your table.
-Chefs harvest bountiful ingredients on property and prepare simple but beautiful dishes for guests to savor onsite—often right on the beautiful farms, vineyards, and ranches where some of the ingredients were harvested.
-These special experiences not only deliver amazing meals in unforgettable settings, but also a chance to see and learn firsthand how California’s farmers, ranchers, and artisanal food purveyors make the most of the state’s fertile land.
+Chefs harvest bountiful ingredients on property and prepare simple but beautiful dishes for guests to savour on site—often right on the beautiful farms, vineyards and ranches where some of the ingredients were harvested.
+These special experiences not only deliver amazing meals in unforgettable settings but also a chance to see and learn first-hand how California’s farmers, ranchers and artisan food purveyors make the most of the state’s fertile land.

 "Be part of Sacramento’s annual Farm-to-Fork Celebration, a two-week affair that gathers farmers and chefs to showcase the best in food and wine."

 Sacramento’s chefs also craft their seasonally driven menus by shopping at local farmers’ markets—more than 10 sprout up at different locations year-round.
 For a novel experience, join a Market-to-Plate Executive Chefs Tour, offered by Local Roots Food Tours.
 Walk with chefs as they shop, get tips on what to buy and how to prepare it, then relax with lunch made from the day’s harvest.
 Chef Oliver Ridgeway, who focuses on hyper-local sustainable ingredients at Grange, also offers market walks on Wednesdays, followed by a three-course lunch.

 If you’re visiting in September, you’ll want to be part of Sacramento’s annual Farm-to-Fork Celebration, a two-week affair that gathers farmers and chefs to showcase the best in food and wine.
 To cap off the festival, celebrated chefs prepare an exclusive farm-to-fork meal at an iconic city landmark for hundreds of food-loving attendees.